truemagic-coder/solana-agent/README.md

 This mode is great for text output where the default response from OpenAI is enough.

-However, it is also found to sometimes not not call tools when the tool should be called.
+However, it is also found to sometimes to not call tools when the tool should be called.

 It is faster than calling `search_internet` from `sakit` by saving 2 API calls.